EmbarkStudios/cargo-deny/docs/src/checks/sources/cfg.md

 ### The `required-git-spec` (optional)

 Determines which [specifiers](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories) are required for git sources.
-Git sources are a convient way to use patched code temporarily, but they have downsides for long term maintenance, as the specifier you use for the source determines what happens when you do a `cargo update`, and in the default case, this means you essentially have a wildcard dependency on the repository.
+Git sources are a convenient way to use patched code temporarily, but they have downsides for long term maintenance, as the specifier you use for the source determines what happens when you do a `cargo update`, and in the default case, this means you essentially have a wildcard dependency on the repository.

 This configuration value allows you to control what specifiers you want to allow for your git sources to reduce surprises.
 The following values are listed in order from least to most specific, and using a less specific specifier will also allow all of the more specific ones.